hphelion/documentation/commercial/GA1/commercial.install-GA-verify.md

 You can access these services with the following steps:

-1. To access the undercloud monitoring console, launch a web browser on the seed cloud host to the following IP address, using the undercloud IP address from the end of the install:
+1. To access the Icinga monitoring console, launch a web browser on the seed cloud host to the following IP address, using the undercloud IP address from the end of the install:

 		http://<undercloud IP>/icinga/